 Pastor Robert Hooker came to the church in 1964, and a new building fund was established to accommodate the Sunday School.
 A new addition was added, the church was remodeled, and the old church was demolished.
 In 1969, the new wing was dedicated.
 By this time, there were 875 members and 161 children in a Sunday School staffed by 44 teachers.
 After Pastor Hooker accepted a call to another church, Pastor Ken McKnight became the new pastor.
 Another building fund was established to build a new nave, obtain a new pipe organ and enlarge the seating, because the church had grown.

 By this time, the church had celebrated its 60th anniversary.
 A new sanctuary was built for worship, with the design symbolizing the story of Epiphany’s namesake: the stained glass Star lights the way above the back wall that is shaped like the barn, housing baby Jesus in the manger that is represented by the altar.
-Additionally, a new pipe organ installed and the current nave became “Epiphany Center.”
-This “center” serves for meetings, small dinners, meetings and coffee time.
+Additionally, a new pipe organ was installed and the current nave became “Epiphany Center.”
+This “center” serves for meetings, small dinners, and coffee time.
 A new kitchen was built for the first floor and a new sacristy and small chapel were added.
 These additions were dedicated in 1989.

 In 2019, Epiphany celebrated its 95th anniversary.